Slipknot (band): The End, So Far and Jones' and Weinberg's departures (2021–2023)

+25th anniversary touring, Casagrande's joining, and upcoming eighth studio album (2024–present)

+In April 2024, Slipknot began teasing events for the 25th anniversary of their debut album.
+In the metadata for the promotional material, fans found the names "Jeff" and "Eloy", leading to speculation that the new sampler and drummer are ex-Dirty Little Rabbits bassist Jeff Karnowski and former Sepultura drummer Eloy Casagrande, respectively.
+Casagrande's identity would be confirmed shortly afterwards, when he debuted as the band's drummer at a warm-up show at Pappy & Harriet's Palace, California.

+On January 8, 2025, Shawn Crahan revealed that the new album is in the works in an interview at Knotfest.

+On November 18, 2025, Harbourview Equity Partners announced that the purchase of a majority stake in Slipknot's catalog was made.

 Artistry

 Musical style

-Slipknot is considered a nu metal band.
+Slipknot is most often considered a nu metal, alternative metal and groove metal band, or heavy metal in general.
+They have included elements of death metal, hard rock, grindcore, thrash metal, metalcore, and rap metal.
+The album All Hope Is Gone is considered groove metal, with elements of death metal and thrash metal.

 The band's members prefer to distance themselves musically from other nu metal bands such as Korn and Limp Bizkit.
 Slipknot describes its sound as "metal metal" and regards the link to nu metal as coincidental and a result of nu metal's emergence being concurrent with that of Slipknot.
 The band's sound typically features a heavily down-tuned guitar setup, a large percussive section, sampling, keyboards and DJing/turntablism.
 Using a variety of vocal styles, the music typically features growled vocals, screaming, backing vocals, as well as melodic singing.
 The band has continually experimented with its sound, most notably developing tracks led by acoustic guitars and melodic singing that first appeared on Vol. 3 (The Subliminal Verses).

-The album All Hope Is Gone is considered a groove metal album with elements of death metal and thrash metal.
-The band has also been described as heavy metal, alternative metal groove metal, death metal, hard rock, grindcore, thrash metal, and rap metal.